 Neil Mukerji (COO) has overall and final responsibility for health and safety.

-Luke Walker (Senior Account Manager) has day-to-day responsibility for ensuring this policy is put into practice.
+Luke Walker (Head of Client Services) has day-to-day responsibility for ensuring this policy is put into practice.

 Within our workplace, we aim to prevent accidents and cases of work-related ill health by managing the health and safety risks in the workplace.
 It is everyone’s responsibility to keep the working environment tidy and free from hazards.
 Cables are to be kept tidy and away from any thoroughfare.
 Combustible materials are to be kept away from electrical devices or any heat sources.
 Electrical devices will be checked and tested biennially.

 We will provide clear instructions and information, along with any necessary training, to ensure employees are competent to do their work.
 Computer users will be provided with laptop and screen stands, and a separate keyboard and mouse, unless they request otherwise.
 The company will cover biennial eye examination costs.

 We will engage and consult with employees on day-to-day health and safety conditions.
 Gloves will be provided for handling any rough or bulky items.

 We do not work with plant equipment and machinery.
 We do not handle or store dangerous substances.

 Office fire alarms will be tested weekly.
 The main office escape route is via the main door, with the muster point directly across the road on Glasshill Street.
 A fire risk assessment will be conducted annually.
 Fire extinguishers will be tested annually by an approved agent.